-- 1. Net investment in capital assets Consists of capital assets, including restricted capital assets, net of accumulated depreciation (if applicable) and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - 2.
+- 1. Net investment in capital assets Consists of capital assets, including restricted capital assets, net of accumulated depreciation (if applicable) and reduced by the outstanding balances of any bonds, mortgages, notes, leases or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - 2.
 Restricted net position Consists of net position with constraints placed on their use either by (a) external groups such as creditors, grantors, contributors, or laws and regulations of other governments; or (b) law through constitutional provisions or enabling legislation. - 3.
 Unrestricted net position All other net position that do not meet the definition of "restricted" or "net investment in capital assets".

 Governmental fund equity is classified as fund balance, and is distinguished between Nonspendable, Restricted, Committed, Assigned or Unassigned components.
 Proprietary fund equity is classified the same as in the government-wide financial statements.
-Fiduciary fund equity (except for Agency Funds, which have no fund equity) is reported as net position held in trust for other purposes.
+Fiduciary fund equity is reported as restricted net position.